How to Get to Tibet from Shanghai?

 Train Amenities

 This train is equipped with pressurized cabins and an oxygen supply to prevent shortness of breath.
 Its windows are also lined with UV filters.
-Moreover, the train is fully airconditioned and the hallways and bathrooms are well maintained and kept clean likewise.
+Moreover, the train is fully air-conditioned, and the hallways and bathrooms are well-maintained and kept clean likewise.

 Altitude Changes and Scenic Spots

 Tibet is situated on the Tibetan Plateau.
 Hence, the journey to Tibet from Shanghai is an ascending journey that entails gradual changes in altitude.
-Shanghai is 16 meters above sea level while Lhasa is 3,650 meters above sea level.
-This gradual ascent gives you ample time to adjust to high altitude and avoid altitude sickness.
+Shanghai is 16 meters above sea level, while Lhasa is 3,650 meters above sea level.
+This gradual ascent gives you ample time to adjust to the high altitude and avoid altitude sickness.

 From Shanghai, you will pass by Suzhou, Wuxi, Nanjing, Bengbu, Xuzhou, Zhengzhou, Xian, Lanzhou, and Xining.
 Xining is already 2,200 meters above sea level.
 From Xining, the train will move to Golmud, Nangchu, and finally to Lhasa.
 Each of the abovementioned stops has something beautiful to offer.
 So, you should cherish every stopover and take pictures for memory.
 Additionally, stops usually range from 3 minutes to 25 minutes.